bhx98/bhx98/README.md

 <!--Intro start-->
 - 🔭 I’m currently working on BI

-- 🌱 I’m currently learning **to put together multiple Hyper Beast Stack for Scalable Applications.**
+- 🌱 I’m currently learning **to put together multiple Hyper Beast Stack for Scalable Applications.** and eager to participate on open source django projects !

 - ☁️ I've keen interest in cloud computing.
 So,I'm learning **AWS**